apollographql/runtime-testing-framework/docs/src/glossary.md

 An RTF configuration file for specifying how to set up and tear down the services and infrastructure under test using Command and File providers.
-As with all RTF configuration files, it is possible to template an Environment configuration using Values provided in the Test Plan.
+As with all RTF configuration files, it is possible to template an Environment configuration using Variables provided in the Test Plan.

 ## Provider